carpentries/instructor-training/_extras/checkout.md

 the final step is to sign up for a 5-minute teaching demonstration online using [this Etherpad]({{page.demopad}})
 (or add yourself to the top of the pad if none of the available times work for you).

-These demonstrations are run as video conferences using Google Hangouts.
+The link to connect to the video conference is at the top of the Etherpad.
+Please be sure to use a headset with a built-in microphone during the session rather than open-air speakers and your laptop's built-in microphone, since the latter often lead to audio quality problems.
-The instructor leading the session will post connection details and other information in [the Etherpad]({{page.demopad}}) shortly before it begins.
+The instructor leading the session will post other information in [the Etherpad]({{page.demopad}}) shortly before it begins.

 Your demo must be for a lesson in the curriculum of the Carpentry (Software or Data)